qwazr/commons-cli-annotations/README.md

 ## Ant Example

-One of the most ubiquitous Java applications Ant will be used here to illustrate how to create the Options required.
+The Java applications Ant will be used here to illustrate how to create the Options required.

-The following is the definition of the options using the Option annotations.
+The following is the definition of the options using the Option annotations:

 ```java
 import com.qwazr.cli.Option;